oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 #### void task_handle::add_predecessor(task_handle& th);

-Adds `th` as a predecessor that must complete before the task represnted by `*this` can start executing.
+Adds `th` as a predecessor that must complete before the task represented by `*this` can start executing.

 #### void task_handle::add_successor(task_handle& th);